chrisdonahue/chrisdonahue.github.io/content/_index.md

       subtitle: |-
         {{< figure src="gclef-logo.png" lightbox="false" max_width="250px" theme="light" alt="Our group's logo, a mashup of a treble clef (G-Clef) and CMU's mascot Scotty created with DALL-E 2." >}}
       text: |-
         I lead the **Generative Creativity Lab** (G-CLef) at CMU.
-Our research focuses on the development and deployment of generative AI towards augmenting human creativity.
-We primarily focus on musical creativity as an application domain but also explore other areas such as gaming.
+Our mission is to *empower and enrich human creativity with generative AI*.
+We focus primarily on the intersection of *music and AI*, though we also work on other applications such as code, gaming, and language.
+Please [visit this page](https://github.com/gclef-cmu/apply/) to learn more about our research interests and to apply.

         ## PhD students
         {{< figure class="student-avi" src="group/irmak.jpeg" lightbox="false" max_width="150px" caption="<b>Irmak Bukey</b> <br/>CSD PhD student <br/><br/>" >}}